qchemlab-embedding/2023-07-14-workshop/_episodes/18-forking.md

   - Learn how to fork, modify the fork, and file a pull request towards the forked repo.
   - Learn how to update your fork with upstream changes.
 keypoints:
-  - Working with multiple remotes is not as scary as it looks.
-  - "`origin` is just an alias."
   - We can add and remove remotes.
   - We can call these aliases as we like.
   - We synchronize remotes via the local clone.
-  - "To see all remotes use `git remote -v`."
   - If you are more than one person contributing to a project, implement code review.
 ---